Existence of a robust optimal control process for efficient measurements in a two-qubit system: Optimal control design

 \section{Optimal control design}

 The general problem of optimal control \cite{bryson_1975} is to find a history of the control vector $\mathbf{u}(t)$ for $0\leq t \leq t_f$ which forces the state from its initial value to its final value (along a trajectory) and, at the same time, maximizes or minimizes the cost functional.
 The resulting state history $\rho(t)$ for $0\leq t \leq t_f$ is an optimal trajectory \cite{stengel_1994,STrimboli}.
+Along these lines, we follow reference \cite{behrman2008} to define the cost functional, which is a generalization of the Lagrangian used there. \\

-Along these lines, we follow reference \cite{behrman2008} to define the cost functional, which is a generalization of the Lagrangian.
+Observe that we have proven the existence of both the final state and an optimal control but they are, so far, unknown.
+We plan to use a variational approach to find them.
+We will obtain a set of conditions for the minimization of a cost functional.
+These conditions also provide equations for the dynamics of the relevant variables.
+Their solution contains what we need.
+In order to use computer methods, we introduce a time discretization.
+The numerical solution of the discrete equations will be found by a gradient method over the control variables that improve iteratively a random initial guess.
+Our particular solution assumes that the control is piecewise constant, a sort of ``bang-bang'' control.
+This process is similar to what is known in quantum control as GRAPE/Krotov-style forward–backward gradient procedure \cite{Koch:2019ryo},\cite{KHANEJA2005296},\cite{Krotov1999}.